-Position Title: Plant Engineer I, II, III Department: Engineering Reports To: Plant Superintendent FLSA Status: Non-Exempt
+Position Title: Telecom Network Engineer I, II, III Department: Engineering Reports To: Director of IT and Engineering FLSA Status: Non-Exempt

 General Summary:

 Designs, implements, maintains, and upgrades all aspects of the core, access, and distribution networks and associated equipment, including the design and support of services deployed via Ethernet, IP, MPLS, OTN, SONET, and WDM-based platforms.
 Responsible for network planning, Central Office engineering, and working with various teams to support customer service issues, new growth activity and coordination, damaged facilities, emergency repairs and replacements, and upgrades of the telecommunications facilities engineer's area of responsibility.
 Supports Sales & Marketing, Operations, and Regulatory Departments on a regular basis.